flowcean/flowcean/docs/examples/one_tank.md

 The final step is to evaluate the obtained models.
 This is done to estimate how well they are able to describe the unknown function as described above.
-Flowcean ships with a couple of different [metrices](../reference/flowcean/metrics/index.md) which can be used for this purpose.
+Flowcean ships with a couple of different [metrics](../reference/flowcean/metrics/index.md) which can be used for this purpose.
-Depending on the underlaying problem, different metrices can be resonable to apply.
+Depending on the underlying problem, different metrics can be reasonable to apply.
 For this example the [`MeanAbsoluteError`](../reference/flowcean/metrics/index.md#flowcean.metrics.MeanAbsoluteError) and [`MeanSquaredError`](../reference/flowcean/metrics/index.md#flowcean.metrics.MeanSquaredError) error are used.
 These metrics are useful when the output of the learned function is a (more or less) continuous value and the deviation from the actual value is of interest.
-The helper method [`evaluate`](../reference/flowcean/metrics/evaluate.md) allows for easy evaluation of multiple metrices for a learned model.
+The helper method [`evaluate`](../reference/flowcean/metrics/evaluate.md) allows for easy evaluation of multiple metrics for a learned model.

 ```python
 regression_report = evaluate(